- 21

 |---|---|---|

-For government agencies that need executive reporting and audit-readiness for the State Audit Office, a Data Warehouse is the more targeted choice since the data is organized, high-quality, and ready to use immediately.
+For government agencies that need executive reporting and State Audit Office compliance — a Data Warehouse is the more targeted choice, as data is organized, quality-assured, and ready to use immediately.

 Why Should Government Agencies Have a Data Warehouse?

-Executives at the Director-General or Deputy Director-General level need to see the big picture across the entire organization — not just one department.
-But in an ERP, each module has its own reports.
-If you want to see "disbursement results for all departments + procurement status + staffing levels + remaining budget — all on one screen" — you need a Data Warehouse.
+Director-General or Deputy Director-General level executives need to see the big picture across the entire agency — not just one department's data.
+But in ERP, each module generates separate reports.
+To see "all departments' disbursements + procurement status + workforce + remaining budget on a single screen" — a Data Warehouse is essential.

-2. Support KPIs from the Bureau of the Budget / OPDC
+2. Support KPIs and Indicators from the Bureau of the Budget / OPDC

-Many government performance indicators relate to budget disbursement rates for both operating and capital expenditure.
-A Data Warehouse can calculate these KPIs automatically — no need to wait for staff to manually compile data from multiple sources.
+Many government KPIs relate to budget disbursement rates for both operating and capital expenditures — a Data Warehouse can calculate these indicators automatically, without waiting for staff to manually compile data from multiple sources.

-ERP systems typically store the current and previous fiscal year — but a Data Warehouse stores data spanning many years for trend analysis:
+ERP systems typically store current and previous fiscal year data — but a Data Warehouse stores many years of historical data for trend analysis:

-- Is the capital disbursement rate improving or declining each year?
+- Are capital expenditure disbursement rates improving or declining each year?

-- Which types of projects are most likely to be delayed?
+- Which types of projects are most frequently delayed?

-- Which expenditure categories consistently have the highest unspent returns?
+- Which expenditure categories have the highest unspent funds returned every year?

-A Data Warehouse stores data as Non-Volatile — once entered, data is never modified, with a complete audit trail.
-This allows agencies to retrieve historical data quickly when the State Audit Office or internal auditors need to review records.
+A Data Warehouse stores data as non-volatile — once loaded, data is never modified, with a complete audit trail.
+This enables agencies to quickly retrieve historical data when the State Audit Office or internal auditors need to review records.

 5. Reduce ERP System Load

-Running large analytical queries against the ERP database slows down the ERP for daily users.
-A Data Warehouse solves this by offloading analytics to a separate system, ensuring that daily operations remain unaffected.
+Running large analytical queries for summary reports will slow down the ERP system because the database is under heavy load — a Data Warehouse solves this by offloading analytical workloads to a separate system, without affecting staff's daily operations.

 | Scenario | Without Data Warehouse | With Data Warehouse |